manticoresoftware/manticoresearch/manual/Searching/Percolate_query.md

 <!-- end -->

 That was an example of the default **sparsed** mode.
-To demonstrate the **sharded** mode let's create a ditributed PQ index consisting of 2 local PQ indexes and add 2 documents to "products1" and 1 document to "products2":
+To demonstrate the **sharded** mode let's create a distributed PQ index consisting of 2 local PQ indexes and add 2 documents to "products1" and 1 document to "products2":
 ```sql
 create table products1(title text, color string) type='pq';
 create table products2(title text, color string) type='pq';